Get Inspired

 WHEN TO VISIT

-May to September for outdoor cafes and events; December for one of Europe’s most magical Christmas markets.
+May to September for pleasant weather and outdoor festivals; December for festive lights and Christmas markets.

 HOW TO GET THERE

 Fly into Ljubljana Jože Pučnik Airport (LJU).
-It’s well-connected by bus or shuttle to the city center (~30 min).
+It’s a shuttle or bus to the city center (~30-50 min).

 HOW TO GET AROUND